Digital nomads are looking to the Caribbean, and beyond, for the perfect work from the beach opportunity.

 How to Apply

 Dominica’s Work in Nature (WIN) visa offers applicants a simpler way of living in harmony with the environment.
-Launched earlier this year, the WIN visa presents an attractive opportunity for those seeking a secluded experience that still has them connected to the world.
-Applicants can also rest assured that their adoptive home has effectively managed the spread of the virus, having, at the time of writing, recorded zero pandemic-related deaths.
+The WIN visa presents an attractive opportunity for those seeking a secluded experience that still has them connected to the world.
 Dominica’s official language is English and the island abides by a common law legal system.

 How to Apply